Environmental Sustainability and Climate Change

 Issue Overview – Clean Fuel Regulations

-The recently implemented Clean Fuel Regulations (CFR) will allow Canadian farmers to generate credits through two actions:
+The Clean Fuel Regulations (CFR) allow Canadian farmers to generate credits through two actions:

 Working Towards Solutions – Clean Fuel Regulations